isaacazuelos/malk/README.md

 ## What it does

 Right now, it blinks RX LED.
+When the top button on the Milk is pressed the light stays on.
+When the bottom button is pressed, it stays off.
+If both are pressed, it stays off.

-This was just to make sure I could correctly interpret the manual and read or write to the correct registers.
+This was just to make sure I could correctly interpret the manual and read or write to the correct registers, and could use the GPIO pins.

 ## How to set it up